JCAdkins/REST/twitter/README.md

 ```

 ### `POST    tweets/{id}/reply`
 Creates a reply tweet to the tweet with the given id.
-The author of the newly-created tweet should match the credentials provided by the request body.
-If the given tweet is deleted or otherwise doesn't exist, or if the given credentials do not match an active user in the database, an error should be sent in lieu of a response.
+If the given tweet is deleted or otherwise doesn't exist, or if the given credentials do not match an active user in the database, an error will be sent in lieu of a response.

-Because this creates a reply tweet, content is not optional.
-Additionally, notice that the `inReplyTo` property is not provided by the request.
-The server must create that relationship.

-The response should contain the newly-created tweet.
+The response will contain the newly-created tweet.

-**IMPORTANT:** when a tweet with `content` is created, the server must process the tweet's content for `@{username}` mentions and `#{hashtag}` tags.
-There is no way to create hashtags or create mentions from the API, so this must be handled automatically!

 #### Request
 ```javascript